 $1 Million Term Life Insurance Cost by Age

-Age plays a pivotal role in determining the cost of a million dollar term life insurance.
+Age plays a pivotal role in determining the cost of a $1 million term life insurance.
 Younger policyholders usually face lower premiums.
 Insurance companies view younger applicants as lower risk since they are often healthier and have a longer life expectancy.
 As you age, the likelihood of health issues increases, making you a higher risk for the insurer.
 Consequently, premiums rise with each passing year.

 If you're considering a $1 million term life policy, locking in a rate while you're younger can offer long-term cost benefits.
 The table below showcases how monthly premiums for $1 million term life insurance change for different age groups, from 30 to 70 years old.